utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 **Software:** EasyExam
 **Actor:** User
 **Requirement:** None
+**Guarantees:**
+  - User will be registered in the system.
-**Use Case:** UC01 - Account creation
+  - All fields filled by the user will be save for the system **Use Case:** UC01 - Account creation
   1. User enters EasyExam's web page
-  2. User clicks on register
+  2. User selects option 'Register'
   3. System redirects to Register page
   4. User fills the registration form
-  5. User clicks Create Account
+  5. User selects option 'Create Account'
   6. System creates the account and redirects the user to home

 - **Extensions:**

     - 5a.
-System detects unfilled fields on the registration form
+System detects unfilled fields on the registration form.
     - 5a1.
-System asks the user to fulfill the unfilled fields
+System asks the user to fulfill the unfilled fields.
     - 5a2.
-User fills the fields
+User fills the fields.
-    - Repeat until user creates an account successfully
+    - Repeat until user creates an account successfully.

     - 5a.
-System detects that there is already a user registered with that information
+System detects that there is already a user registered with that information.
     - 5a1.
-Redirects back to the registration form and tells the user there is someone already registered with that information
+Redirects back to the registration form and tells the user there is someone already registered with that information.
-    - Repeat until user inputs different info
+    - Repeat until user inputs different info.

+      *a At any time, User chooses to cancel the register *a1 System requests to confirm the cancellation.
+        *a2 System returns to "Login Page".

   USE CASE ENDS.